Russian Blue

 “Aristocrat” is quite an appropriate description to signify the difference with other, more obtrusive breeds and breeds that’ll just sit in anyone’s lap.

-Russian Blues are intelligent cats (one a little more than the next) which quickly tune in to your habits.
+Russian Blues are intelligent cats (one a bit more than the next) which quickly tune in to your habits.
 They always know when you’re ready to get up, whether it be to prepare their meal, open the door or visit the bathroom; the Russian will always happily precede you in the right direction.

-They are quick to figure out how stuff works and so you shouldn’t be surprised if a Russian jumps up on the door handle after having given you a few intense looks meant as orders to open the door for it.
+They are quick to figure out how stuff works and so you shouldn’t be surprised if a Russian jumps up on the door handle after having given you a few intense looks (meant as orders to open the door for it).

 Their memory is sublime; many Russians recognize their breeder after many years and from my own experience I can say that loved ones they haven’t seen for the longest time are greeted as if they left yesterday – very special.